-Boeing ousts its longtime head of government relations in Washington, D.C.
+Boeing ousts longtime head of government relations in Washington, D.C.

-Tim Keating, Boeing’s executive vice president of government operations, the company’s chief lobbyist and political strategist in Washington, D.C., and a leading figure on the jetmaker’s leadership council, is “no longer with the company.”
+Tim Keating, Boeing’s executive vice president of government operations, the company’s chief lobbyist and political strategist in Washington, D.C., and a leading figure on the jet maker’s leadership council, is “no longer with the company.”

-That’s the curt wording in a Monday afternoon memo from Chief Executive Dave Calhoun to Boeing’s government operations team, telling them that “effective immediately” Marc Allen, the company’s chief strategy officer, would abruptly take over Keating’s role on an interim basis.
+That was the curt wording in a Monday afternoon memo from Chief Executive Dave Calhoun to Boeing’s government operations team, telling them that “effective immediately” Marc Allen, the company’s chief strategy officer, would abruptly take over Keating’s role on an interim basis.

 Calhoun’s memo provided no explanation for Keating’s sudden departure, which happened without warning or transition.
 His message included not a word of praise or thanks for the departing executive, indicating that Keating has been ousted against his will.